 On July 17, 2009, the Company issued a note payable to the Ohio State Development Authority in the amount of \$1,012,500, bearing interest at a rate of 6.00% per annum ("Authority Loan No. 1").
 Pursuant to the terms of the loan, the Company was required to pay only interest through September 30, 2010 and then monthly principal and interest payments of \$23,779 each through September 1, 2015.
 The note is secured by a senior secured interest on all business assets financed with loan proceeds, as well as a second secured interest in all business assets.
 Upon maturity, by acceleration or otherwise, the Company shall pay a loan participation fee of \$101,250, which is accounted for as a loan premium, accreted monthly, utilizing the interest method, over the term of the loan.
 In June, 2014, Intellinetics and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule relating to Authority Loan No.1, deferring a portion of the principal and interest payment until June 1, 2015.
-On September 25, 2015 Intellinetics and the Ohio State Development Authority entered into a Third Amendment to the Loan Agreement related to Authority Loan No. 1, deferring a portion of the principal payment until October 1, 2016 and extending the maturity date until August 1, 2018.
-As of March 31, 2016, the principal amount outstanding under Authority Loan No.1 was \$463,373
+On september 25, 2015 Intellinetics and the Ohio State Development Authority to an No.1, deferring a portion of the principal and interest payment until October 1, 2016 and extending the maturity date until August 1, 2018.
+As of June 30, 2016, the principal amount outstanding under Authority Loan No.1 was \$433,373.

 On June 3, 2011, the Company issued a note payable to the Ohio State Development Authority in the amount of \$750,000, bearing interest at a rate of 1% per annum for the first 12 months, then interest at rate of 7% per annum for the second 12 months ("Authority Loan No. 2").
 The Company was not obligated to remit payments of principal until September 1, 2013.
 The monthly principal and interest payments, beginning on the third anniversary of the loan origination, are \$14,850 and are payable on a monthly basis through August 1, 2018.
 The note is secured by a senior secured interest on all business assets financed with loan proceeds, as well as a second secured interest in all business assets.
 Upon maturity, by acceleration or otherwise, the Company shall pay a loan participation fee of \$75,000, which is accounted for as a loan premium, accreted monthly utilizing the interest method, over the term of the loan.
 The interest rate of 1% during the first 12 months of this loan was considered to be below market for that period.
 The Company further determined that over the life of the loan, the effective interest rate was 5.6% per annum.
 Accordingly, during the first 12 months of the loan, the Company recorded interest expense at the 5.6% rate per annum.
 The difference between the interest expense accrual at 5.6% and the stated rate of 1% over the first 12 months is credited to deferred interest.
-The deferred interest amount that is accumulated over the first 12 months of the loan term will be amortized as a reduction to interest expense over the remaining term of the loan.
-At March 31, 2016 and December 31, 2015, deferred interest of \$144,276 and \$136,078, respectively, was reflected within long term liabilities on the accompanying consolidated balance sheets.
+The deferred interest amount that is accumulated over the first 12 months of the loan \$152,018 and \$136,078, respectively, was reflected within long term liabilities on the accompanying consolidated balance sheets.
 In June, 2014, Intellinetics and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule, deferring a portion of the principal and interest payment until June 1, 2015.
-On September 25, 2015 Intellinetics a
+On September 25, 2015 Intellinetics and the Ohio State Development Authority Loan No. 2, deferring a portion of the interest payment until October 1, 2016.
+As of June 30, 2016, the principal amo